SungminSo/CS231n/Lecture 6/lecture_6_En.md

 Q: does the data preprocessing solve the sigmoid problem?

-A: the data preprocessing is doing zero mean. and we talked about how sigmoid, we want to have zero mean. so it does solver this for the first layer that we pass it through. but in deep network, this is not going to be sufficient.
+A: the data preprocessing is doing zero mean. and we talked about how sigmoid, we want to have zero mean. so it does solve this for the first layer that we pass it through. but in deep network, this is not going to be sufficient.